gagansingh14/Reddit/README.md

 # Reddit

-It is often dicult to predict what factors directly contribute to the popularity of comments, which is also a huge point of interest for fields such as marketing.
+It is often dificult to predict what factors directly contribute to the popularity of comments, which is also a huge point of interest for fields such as marketing.
 In this project I will introduce the model for predicting the popularity of comments on Reddit.
 More specifically, I will be analyzing the performance of linear regression models on the popularity of Reddit comments.
 In the hypothesis I use features such as the actual comments, the